Brachialis muscle: Insertion

 Its fibers converge to a thick tendon which is inserted into the tuberosity of the ulna, and the rough depression on the anterior surface of the coronoid process of the ulna.

 Innervation

 The brachialis muscle is innervated by the musculocutaneous nerve (also Casserio nerve), which runs on its superficial surface, between it and the biceps brachii.
 However, in 70-80% of people, the muscle has double innervation with the radial nerve (C5-T1).
 The divide between the two innervations is at the insertion of the deltoid.

 Blood supply

 The brachialis is supplied by muscular branches of the brachial artery and by the recurrent radial artery.

 Variation

 The muscle is occasionally doubled; additional muscle slips to the supinator, pronator teres, biceps brachii, lacertus fibrosus, or radius are more rarely found.

 Function

 The brachialis flexes the arm at the elbow joint.
+It shares this function with the biceps brachii and the brachioradialis, with the brachialis being the most powerful flexor of the forearm.
 Unlike the biceps, the brachialis does not insert on the radius, and does not participate in pronation and supination of the forearm.